Training an FNO with incremental meta-learning

 ### INCREMENTAL RESOLUTION + GRADIENT EXPLAINED ###

-if True, use the incremental algorithm based on loss gap uses the incremental_loss_eps parameter
+• incremental_loss_gap: bool, default is False.
+If True, use the incremental algorithm based on loss gap

 trainer = IncrementalFNOTrainer(